 When it comes to learning programming, the ironic truth is that while everyone believes that it has to take a long time to learn, and yet everyone wants to finish learning it as quickly as possible!

 Another thing that people often forget is that it’s really best to start learning programming at the beginning - as with anything else that you may want to learn.
 That’s because a lot of people often fall into the trap of wanting to jump right in and start creating apps right from the get-go, when what they should be focusing on is learning and understanding the fundamentals first.

 Remember, when you’re building a house, you don’t just start throwing on the roof and putting in windows and doors.
 Instead, you need to first put in the foundation and framework before proceeding with anything else.

 So it is when learning programming.
 The only way for you to gain a truly comprehensive understanding is to start with learning the how and why of programming fundamentals.
 Otherwise, you may find yourself facing some basic issues further along the line.

 I said it at the beginning of this article, and I’ll say it again: Learning programming will most certainly not be easy.
 If you’re from a non-technical background, especially, you won’t just be learning a whole new language and operating system, you’ll be training yourself to think in a whole new way - which will definitely be tough at first, because you won’t be used to it.

 This is perhaps the most important tip of all: Just do it.

 Seriously, if you’ve already made the decision that programming is something that you really want to learn, then just go do it.
 Enroll in a coding school, join a program, or look up resources for online study - whatever it is, get off your butt and get started.

 You want to learn programming?
 Then go and learn programming.
 Nothing will happen if you don’t start.
 So really, take a page from Nike’s book and just do it!

 If you’re still here and still on the fence about things, then here’s my honest answer to you:

+Yes.
 Consider this - some people may have the skill and ability to design awesome graphics, or create awe-inspiring videos, but that doesn’t necessarily mean that they need to work as a designer or videographer.
 Beyond increasing your knowledge and technical skills, being able to program will add the following skills to your repertoire: